-Currently, parents, teachers, and school administrators frequently communicate via the school website, email and Infinite Campus, our Student Management System.
+Currently, parents, teachers, and school administrators frequently communicate via the school website, email, and Infinite Campus, our Student Management System.
 Teachers utilize Infinite Campus to input attendance, hot lunch, homework/assignments, report card information and to develop and distribute classroom updates.
+In addition, many of our teachers use Google Classroom as a means of delivery classroom content to students and parents.

 Technology also allows parents and the community to communicate with teachers and administrators.
 As a result of this improved communication many issues can be resolved without interruptions to classroom or work activities.
-Our communications on the website, Infinite Campus and via newsletters encourages parents and the community to fully utilize our technological capabilities in order to maintain and enhance open communication.
+Our communications on the website, Infinite Campus, and via newsletters encourages parents and the community to fully utilize our technological capabilities in order to maintain and enhance open communication.
+We utilize the online program called Meet the Teacher as a way for parents to schedule conferences with teachers.